-The scale break occurs within the timescales of 3-5 hours, based on the fit of a sufficiently straight line to the distribution on either side of the designated break (where a sufficiently straight line is defined as a Pearson's correlation value of at least 0.98).
-The line slopes obtained within the 3-5 hour break point range vary from -1.0 to -1.1 in equilibrium conditions and -2.8 to -3.0 in non-equilibrium conditions.
-Sensitivity tests were preformed to explore whether the change in gradient found here could be an artifact of the method used to calculate the timescale, in particular the use of three-hourly precipitation accumulations.
-The frequency distribution was re-calculated using hourly precipitation accumulations for a sample year and also separately for the different years using three-hourly precipitation accumulations.
-The frequency distribution using hourly precipitation accumulations (not shown) has similar gradients for convective adjustment timescales less than and greater than three hours to those in Fig. 4c.
+The scale break occurs within the timescales of 3-5h, based on the fit of a sufficiently straight line to the distribution on each side of the designated break (where a sufficiently straight line is defined as a Pearson's correlation value of at least 0.98).
+The line slopes obtained within the 3-5 h break point range vary from -1.0 to -1.1 in equilibrium conditions and -2.8 to -3.0in non-equilibrium conditions.
+Sensitivity tests were performed to explore whether the change in gradient found here could be an artifact of the method used to calculate the timescale, in particular the use of 3 h precipitation accumulations.
+The frequency distribution was recalculated using hourly precipitation accumulations for a sample year and also separately for the different years using 3 h precipitation accumulations.
+The frequency distribution using hourly precipitation accumulations (not shown) has similar gradients for convective adjustment timescales less than and greater than 3h to those in Figure 4(c).
 The distributions for the separate years (also not shown) are consistent, with a similar regime split for each year, implying that the break is a robust feature.

-Using a threshold of three hours to distinguish between the convective regimes shows that 85% of the convection occurs in a quasi-equilibrium convective regime and 15% in a non-equilibrium convective regime.
-This difference is larger than was observed over Germany (Zimmer et al. 2011).
-Varying the threshold timescale (Table 1) shows that the regime frequencies for the two countries become comparable if a regime threshold of one hour is used for the data over the British Isles and 24 hours for that over Germany; again this is robust to using a UKV domain average or all points within the domain (Table 1).
-One possible reason for this disparity is the different data sources used by the two studies: model output for the study presented in this paper and observations for the study in Zimmer et al. (2011).
-However, the comparison in Section 3 provides some confidence in the modelderived timescales.
+Using a threshold of 3 h to distinguish between the convective regimes shows that 85% of the convection occurs in a quasiequilibrium convective regime and 15% in a non-equilibrium convective regime.
+This difference is larger than was observed over Germany (Zimmer et al., 2011).
+Varying the threshold timescale (Table 1) shows that the regime frequencies for the two countries become comparable if a regime threshold of 1 h is used for the data over the British Isles and 24 h for that over Germany; again this is robust to using a UKV domain average or all points within the domain (Table 1).
+One possible reason for this disparity is the different data sources used by the two studies: model output for the present study and observations for the Zimmer et al. (2011) study.
+However, the comparison in section 3 provides some confidence in the model-derived timescales.
 Other possible reasons relate to the different convective environments in each country (i.e. a maritime climate in the British Isles and a continental climate over Germany).
-For example, the British Isles has smaller precipitation rates (Huffman et al. 1997) and CAPE (Romero et al. 2007; Riemann-Campe et al. 2009) compared to continental Europe, particularly central and eastern parts of the continent.
+For example, the British Isles has smaller precipitation rates (Huffman et al., 1997) and CAPE (Romero et al., 2007; Riemann-Campe et al., 2009) than continental Europe, particularly the central and eastern parts of the continent.
 The smaller CAPE is associated with a greater likelihood of shallow convection forming over the British Isles.
-To test the hypothesis about the different climates conclusively would required climatologies of the timescale to be calculated for different locations (both maritime and continental) across the globe to see if these regime differences are more general, which is beyond the scope of this paper.
+To test the hypothesis about the different climates conclusively would required climatologies of the timescale to be calculated for different locations (both maritime and continental) across the globe to see if these regime differences are more general; this is beyond the scope of this article.

 Table 1.
-Percentage frequency of JJA quasi-equilibrium convective events in the British Isles for both domain averaged and all points (this study) and Germany (Zimmer et al. 2011).
+Percentage frequency of JJA quasi-equilibrium convective events in the British Isles for both domain-averaged and all points (this study) and Germany (Zimmer et al., 2011).
 The columns are for different threshold timescales used to distinguish equilibrium and non-equilibrium regimes.

-$ au_c$ (hr)
+$\tau{\rm c}$ (h)

-< 1 < 3 < 6 < 12 < 24
+<1 <3 <6 <12 <24

 British Isles (domain average) 63.3 84.9 95.0 99.2 100.0

 British Isles (all points) 63.1 84.8 95.0 99.2 100.0

 Germany 31.2 44.9 52.0 59.0 66.6